 Located near Lake Uru Uru and southwest of Cochabamba, the highland mining town of Ororu is a popular destination for Bolivia Carnival party-goers.
-Legend has it that the distinctive traditions of the present-day Oruro Carnival has its roots in ancient Andean history.
+Legend has it that the distinctive traditions of the present-day Oruro Carnival have its roots in ancient Andean history.
 Pachamama, Mother Earth, and other deities were celebrated in a festival called the Ito, which the Spanish tried to quell, so the festival became a thinly-veiled Christian holiday known now as the Carnival of Oruro.
 Since then, its taken on more layers of religious and pagan meaning, so much so that UNESCO declared the spectacle a “Masterpiece of Oral Heritage and Intangible Heritage of Humanity” in 2001.

-The Oruro Carnival kicks off with dedication to the Virgen del Socavon, Virgin of the Mineshaft, which commemorates the 18th century event when a silver mine was discovered in Oruro.
+The Oruro Carnival kicks off with a dedication to the Virgen del Socavon, Virgin of the Mineshaft, which commemorates the 18th-century event when a silver mine was discovered in Oruro.
 Thousands of folk dancers troupe around the city, passing landmarks and finishing at the Tunnel of the Virgin.
 During the parade, Christian stories and morality plays are re-enacted, a tradition that has continued since the early 1800s.
 One of these plays tells the tale of the triumph of good and evil.
 Dancers perform a Diablada, a spectacularly costumed Dance of the Devils.

 Other dance styles include the Morenada, Tobas, Caporales, Incas, Negritos, Tinku, Cullaguada, Llamerada, Pujllay, Doctorcitos, Potolos, Tarqueada, Autoctono, Estilizada, Kallawayas, Kantus, and Wititis — all of which have their own folkloric traditions in the history of Bolivia.